ufidon/java/mod1/README.md

 | 25.0 <= BMI < 30.0 | Overweight     |
 | 30.0 <= BMI        | Obese          |

-2. Computie taxes: 2022 Single Filers Tax Brackets
+2. Compute taxes: 2022 Single Filers Tax Brackets

 | If taxable income is:               | The tax due is:                                     |
 | ----------------------------------- | --------------------------------------------------- |